Index of this Post

 Not only the compound idea, ‘botanical monograph’, however, but each of its components, ‘botanical’ and ‘monograph’ separately, led by numerous connecting paths deeper and deeper into the tangle of dream-thoughts. …

-Seminar I[ii] 7th February 1954, p152 of John Forrester’s translation : Between anerkennen and agnoszieren, there’s all the difference between what we understand and what we know, a difference which nonetheless bears the mark of a fundamental ambiguity.
+Seminar I[xxvii] 7th February 1954, p152 of John Forrester’s translation : Between anerkennen and agnoszieren, there’s all the difference between what we understand and what we know, a difference which nonetheless bears the mark of a fundamental ambiguity.
 See how Freud himself analyses for us the celebrated dream of the botanical monograph in the Traumdeutung.
 The further we get the more we see how inspired these initial approaches towards the meaning of the dream and its scenario actually were.

 Seminar I 30th June 1954, p269 of John Forrester’s translation : Take the first dream which Freud discusses in the chapter on condensation, the dream of the botanical monograph, already summarised in the chapter on the material and sources of dreams.
 It is a wonderful demonstration of everything I am telling you.
 No doubt, with his own dreams, Freud never gets us to the heart of the matter, but it is not very difficult to guess at it.